greydoubt/s_lime/README.md

 AES-GCM is a mode that combines encryption with authentication in a streaming cipher so this too has post-quantum resilience baked into the algorithm which we can now observe.
 It ensures data confidentiality and verifies the data to reveal any inflight (quantum) tampering.
 GCM uses a block cipher with block size 128 bits (commonly AES-128) operated in counter mode for encryption, and uses arithmetic in the Galois field GF (2 128) to compute the authentication tag; hence the name

+AES-GCM encryption computed using two plaintext blocks and one block of additional authenticated data
 <img width="1168" height="562" alt="Screenshot 2026-04-24 at 23 01 55" src="https://github.com/user-attachments/assets/c95357cc-ebe7-46ba-8146-c453864df3f2" />